react-boilerplate/react-boilerplate/docs/testing/component-testing.md

 And that's how you unit test your components and make sure they work correctly!

+Also have a look at our example application.
+It deliberately shows some variations of implementing tests with react-testing-library.

 _Continue to learn how to test your components [remotely](remote-testing.md)!_